Pacers beat Mustang JV for Enid Invite girls title

-Enid’s girls held off a late Mustang JV rally to beat the Lady Broncos, 2-1 in the finals of the inaugural Enid Invitational Soccer Tournament at D. Bruce Selby Stadium Friday.
+ENID, Okla. — Enid’s girls held off a late Mustang JV rally to beat the Lady Broncos, 2-1, in the finals of the inaugural Enid Invitational Soccer Tournament at D. Bruce Selby Stadium Friday, March 24, 2023.

 The Pacers, 4-2, got goals from Baylee Ross with 20:08 left in the first half and Myra Hessel with 34:16 remaining overall for their second straight win.